TheRemote/Legendary-OrangePi-i96/README.md

 <a href="https://forum.armbian.com/topic/3232-orange-pi-2g-iot/page/6/">Credit to Gabor Hidvegi for the patch itself</a> as I found his patch (which wasn't as effective for the 2G version as he would have liked due to the modem initialization dropping the speed) but for the regular i96 this patch is working as-is.<br>
 <a href="https://github.com/orangepi-xunlong/OrangePiRDA_kernel/pull/2">Credit to GMMan</a> for the pull request on the official repository to fix sound playback kernel parameter issues<br>
 <a href="https://github.com/orangepi-xunlong/OrangePiRDA_kernel/pull/3">Credit to GMMan again</a> for the pull request on the official repository to fix UART serial issues fixing copy/pasting<br>
+<a href="https://wiki.pbeirne.com/patb/i96/src/master/gpio_fixup.sh">Credit to patk</a> for gpio_fixup.sh / devmem2.py and the <a href="https://wiki.pbeirne.com/patb/opio">opio gpio tool replacement for WiringPi</a> which fixes the GPIO pins<br>